cybertec-postgresql/pgwatch/docs/intro/features.md

 -   Capabilities to go beyond PostgreSQL metrics gathering with built-in log parsing for error detection and OS level metrics collection via PL/Python "helper" stored procedures
--   A *Ping mode* to test connectivity to all databases under monitoring